 You can also use these kinds of email topics to invite beta testers.
 This list of beta users will connect with you the people who are most interested in your business.
 Special campaigns can be made to market and remarket to these users.

 Apple had one of the best newsletters announcing the updates to the App store:

-Whenever your company reaches a major milestone, it is a good practice to show off the progress to your customers.
+Whenever your company reaches a major milestone, it is good practice to show off this progress to your customers.

-Examples of this can be specific revenue goals, number of years you’ve completed, your company history outline, etc.
+Examples can be specific revenue goals, number of years you’ve been in business, your company history outline, etc.

-TakeCareOf, a vitamin supplement company, had a really great anniversary newsletter when they completed one year.
+TakeCareOf, a vitamin supplement company, had a really great anniversary newsletter when they completed one year in business.

 With email, you have a direct channel to your customers to teach them about your products.
 If you keep educating customers over time, it can lead to more people using your product as they become comfortable with it.
 The types of content and topics these newsletters can have:

-Plus, you can include screenshots of your products in action to make the product friendlier to users when they actually use it.
+Plus, you can include screenshots of your products in action to make the product more familiar to users when they actually use it.

 Special tips and ways to optimally use your product can be highlighted here.
 You can also make a repetitive series of “exclusive tips” for your email recipients only.